deepanshu-rawat6/Git-Github-Tutorial/README.md

 <img style="float: right;" src="https://firstcontributions.github.io/assets/Readme/submit-pull-request.png" alt="submit pull request" />

-Soon I'll be merging all your changes into the main branch of this project.
+Soon, your changes will be merged by our team.
 You will get a notification email once the changes have been merged.